fulpstation/fulpstation/fulp_modules/Z_edits/antag_edits/traitor/_attribution.md

 # Notice

-The features contained within the 'demoralise_objectives.dm' and 'sleeper_protocol' files are not original: they are removed content from our upstream.
-Links to to the PRs which introduced these features and the GitHub pages of their developers are provided below.
+The features contained within the 'demoralise_objectives.dm' and 'sleeper_protocol' files are not original*: they are removed content from our upstream.
+Links to to the PRs which introduced these features and the GitHub pages of their original developers are provided in the "Links" section.

+*(though they may be slightly altered from their original forms)

 ## Links